-Metadata is always created for a video content analysis, unless this is explicitly excluded.
-Depending on the analysis type selected and the relevant configuration, additional information overlays the video image in the preview window next to the parameter settings.
-With the Motion+ analysis type, for example, the sensor fields in which motion is recorded are marked with rectangles.
+The analysis type is Motion+ which provides basic motion detection.
+Metadata is created for the video content analysis and additional information overlays the video image in the preview window.
+The sensor fields in which motion is recorded are marked with rectangles.